-18. Do the laws in your jurisdiction draw any distinction between the owners/controllers and the processors of personal data and, if so, what are they? (e.g., are obligations placed on processors by operation of law, or do they typically only apply through flow-down contractual requirements from the owners/controller?)
+19. Do the laws in your jurisdiction draw any distinction between the owners/controllers and the processors of personal data, and, if so, what are they?
+(For example, are obligations placed on processors by operation of law, or do they typically only apply through flow-down contractual requirements from the owners/controller?)

 The Data Protection Law drew a distinction between the controllers and the processors of personal data, in particular in terms of their obligations.

-The controller is defined as the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+The data controller is defined as the individual or legal entity, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.
 Where the purposes and means of processing are determined by laws or regulations, the controller must be indicated in the law governing the organization and operation or in the statute of the entity legally or statutorily competent to process the personal data in question.

-However, the processor is defined as the natural or legal person, public authority, agency or any other body which processes personal data on behalf of the controller, which means that the processor should only act under the instructions of the controller.
-The processor is bound by the obligations of confidentiality and security of the data processing activities pursuant to the contract governing the relationship between the controller and the processor.
+The processor is defined as the natural or legal person, public authority, agency or any other body which processes personal data on behalf of the controller, which means that the processor should only act under the instructions of the controller.
+The processor is bound by the obligations of confidentiality and security of the data processing activities pursuant to the services agreement with the data controller, which must contain a set of provisions as provided in the CNDP's template.

-19. Do the laws in your jurisdiction require minimum contract terms with processors of personal data or PII or are there any other restrictions relating to the appointment of processors (e.g., due diligence or privacy and security assessments)?
+20. Do the laws in your jurisdiction require minimum contract terms with processors of personal data or PII, or are there any other restrictions relating to the appointment of processors (e.g., due diligence or privacy and security assessments)?